d-s-cohen/visualizirr/README.md

 **Viewing Display on a Local Machine**

 For security purposes, newer browsers can have problems loading local files normally in an HTML page.
-If you can't view the the display locally by simply opening the html in a browser:
+If you can't view the the display locally by simply opening the html in a browser, you can perform the following in your terminal to set up a simple server and view the report:
 ```
 cd <VisualizIRR_directory>
 ```